Last Updated on March 6, 2023 by Matt

 Are electric scooters street legal in the US?

-In general, electric scooters that are operated while standing, have a maximum top speed of 20 mph, and an electric motor of 750 Watts or less, will be considered street legal in every state in the US (sources: nhtsa.gov, govinfo.gov).
+In general, electric scooters that are operated while standing, have a maximum top speed of 20 mph, and an electric motor of 750 Watts or less, will be considered street legal in every state in the US (source: govinfo.gov).

-In some states, scooters more powerful than this are simply registered as vehicles in the DMV.
+In some states, scooters with greater power are simply registered as vehicles with the DMV.

 Where to ride an electric scooter in the US?